fgremper/CloudStudio/Documents/WorkLog.md

 * Webinterface: user management
 * conflict view for uncommitted changes
 * conflict view without common ancestor -> empty file
+* clean up the code and do comments
+* changed errors to 400 (from 500) still everything OK (cause 500 is deprecated)
+* write api document
+* write branch, file, content test scenarios
+* test for no common ancestor
+* fix sql case sensitiviity
+* fix active branch is null
+* fix a bug with empty files where the diff3 output isn't in order
+* fix ejs bracket bug
+* fix db pool -> seems to work now... maybe i had a leak somewhere (pretty sure I did)
+* add the remaining interface functionality, clean up interface
+* update last branch origin update view -> put it into repository information lastOriginUpdate
+* hide unused titles branch view
+* build with maven
+* no more absolute paths
+* documentation on how to setup (README)
+* 2 more settings: enableoriginupdater, create admin account
+* favicon
+* change password
+* first run create admin account
+* welcome after signup!
+* run tests without server running (short circuit without http handler)
+* add 3 new parameters to doc and debug that config read works
+* changepw, setrepositoryinformation to api ref

 ('TODO' as well as 'Done' is incomplete, because I forget to write stuff down here ~~a lot~~ sometimes, sorry!
 Trying to do it, though!)